 Fired No More!

-Treatment for adult attention deficit hyperactivity disorder (ADHD) has given me the wisdom to work at jobs I can handle — and to avoid those I can’t.
+Treatment for adult ADHD has given me the wisdom to work at jobs I can handle — and to avoid those I can’t.

 Shortly after my 55th birthday, I was fired from a job after only two weeks.
 This came as no surprise.
 Since college, I had been sacked countless times.